 - Save changes and close the window.

-Then follow the following instruction to verify integrity of game files.
+Then follow the following instruction to verify the integrity of game files.

 - Restart your computer and relaunch Steam.